ArminJo/Arduino-FrequencyDetector/README.md

 <br/>

 # WhistleSwitch example
-The WhistleSwitch example analyzes a microphone signal (I use a MAX9814 module from Adafruit) and toggles an output pin, if the main frequency is for a specified duration in a specified range.
+The WhistleSwitch example analyzes a microphone signal (I'm using a MAX9814 module from Adafruit) and **toggles an output pin**, when the main **frequency is within a specified range for a specified time**.
-It works as a frequency detector for a whistle pitch which operates a mains relay.
-By using different pitches it is possible to control multiple relays in a single room.<br/>
+It works as a frequency detector for a whistle pitch that drives a power relay.
+By using different pitches, it is possible to control multiple relays in a single room.<br/>
-If the pitch is lower than the specified frequency, the feedback LED blinks slowly, if the pitch is higher it blinks fast.<br/>
+If the pitch is lower than the specified frequency, the feedback LED flashes slowly, if the pitch is higher it flashes fast.<br/>
-If the (low pass filtered) match from the FrequencyDetector library holds for `MATCH_TO_LONG_MILLIS` (1 second) after switching output, the output switches again, to go back to the former state.
+If the (low pass filtered) match from the FrequencyDetector library holds for `MATCH_TO_LONG_MILLIS` (1 second) after switching the output, the output switches again, to return to the previous state.
-This can be useful if a machine generated signal (e.g. from a vacuum cleaner) matches the range.<br/>
+This can be useful if a machine-generated signal (e.g. from a vacuum cleaner) matches the range.<br/>
 **This example is mainly created to run on an ATtiny85 at 1 MHz, but will work also on a plain Arduino.**

 <br/>